minio/docs/source/includes/common-minio-tiering.rst

 .. start-transition-data-loss-desc

+MinIO tiering behavior depends on the remote storage returning objects immediately (milliseconds to seconds) upon request.
+MinIO therefore *cannot* support remote storage which requires rehydration, wait periods, or manual intervention.

 MinIO creates metadata for each transitioned object that identifies its location on the remote storage.
-This metadata is required for accessing the object, such that applications cannot access a transition object independent of MinIO.
+Applications cannot trivially identify and access a transitioned object independent of MinIO.
 Availability of the transitioned data therefore depends on the same core protections that :ref:`erasure coding <minio-erasure-coding>` and distributed deployment topologies provide for all objects on the MinIO deployment.
 Using